-Transitioning from conventional chemical filled deodorant is one of the best things you can do for your health and your body.
+Transitioning from conventional chemical-filled deodorant is one of the best things you can do for your health and your body.
 While there are a ton of great solid and spray deodorants on the market that are natural and organic, sometimes making your own product at home is more fun, saves you heaps of money, and you can also customize it exactly to your liking.

 You can also control exactly what goes into your deodorant spray so you can make the simplest and cleanest product possible.
-Often times, if you are not careful, natural brands can sneak a lot of unwanted ingredients into their products.
+Oftentimes, if you are not careful, natural brands can sneak a lot of unwanted ingredients into their products.
 Even though those ingredients might be much less bad than those found in conventional deodorant, many people still want to avoid those types of additives.

 Although it might seem overwhelming and difficult, making your own natural deodorant spray at home is about as simple as it can get.
-It requires very little ingredients, it is budget-friendly, and it is likely that you have most of the ingredients in your home already.
-But if making your own deodorant at home just is not your style, check out the 10 best natural and organic deodorant, here!
+It requires very few ingredients, it is budget-friendly, and it is likely that you have most of the ingredients in your home already.
+But if making your own deodorant at home just is not your style, check out the 10 best natural and organic deodorants, here!

 For the base of the spray you will need the following ingredients: